 Two Kinds of Beliefs:

-CONTROL the Understanding (Religion)—those bestowed by nature and modified by infancy in the creation of an understanding so are unchangeable: that is, the instincts and infantile experiences, which dictate what the creature should, or should not, do—survive, eat, sleep, multiply, etc.—thus allowing the recognition of right from wrong, and are the morality of the understanding, which bestows either Sanity—the ability to resist the demands of its feelings, or Insanity—the inability to resist its feelings.
+CONTROL the Understanding (Religion)—those bestowed by nature and modified by infancy in the creation of an understanding so are unchangeable: that is, the instincts and infantile experiences, which dictate right from wrong so create Meaning, hence Purpose — what the creature should, or should not, do — survive, eat, sleep, multiply, etc.— and are the morality of the understanding, which bestows either Sanity — the ability to resist the demands of its feelings, or Insanity — the inability to resist its feelings.

-Truth is the beliefs of an understanding, and form the reality of the understanding.
+Truth is the beliefs of an understanding, which create the reality of the understanding.

 Tradition is the habits adopted by an understanding to achieve the greatest benefit from its reality.

-Only the beliefs of a sane understanding are sensible, for those of an insane understanding are corrupted by its fears and fancies so are silly.
+Knowledge is the beliefs of a sane understanding, for those of an insane understanding are corrupted by its fears and fancies and are delusions.

 Although the new science of philosophy significantly improves human understanding it reveals our current society is waning so condemning most citizens as fools, who naturally resent such a judgement.
 Most contemporary citizens insist upon ignoring the new science, and if they are pressed to recognise it, will persecute its proponents.